-If you earned a lot of money in 2019 ($125,000 or more), you may have received an unpleasant surprise from your Human Resources Department or 401(k) Plan Administrator, telling you that your 401(k) plan failed testing and you will be receiving some of your contributions back.
+Did your 401(k) plan at work fail testing?
+Now you may be unpleasantly surprised to receive your 401(k) plan savings returned to you.
+If you earned a lot of money in 2020 ($130,000 or more), you may have received an unwelcome notice from your Human Resources Department or 401(k) Plan Administrator, telling you that your 401(k) plan failed testing and you will be receiving some of your contributions back.

 Not-so great Bonus: those contributions being returned to you will be taxable income next year (unless they were Roth contributions to start with).